The doctors and therapists in British Columbia vary dramatically in their ability to accurately record clinical notes

 Although you do not have control over whether your doctor or therapist is a good note-taker, you should at least give them the opportunity to record complaints by being as accurate and complete as possible in your self-report to the doctor/therapist.
 Your only hope is that much of what you are telling the doctor/therapist is making its way accurately into the clinical records.

-You should go on the assumption that if you tell your doctor or therapist about something, it will show up in the clinical records and ICBC will eventually see it.
+You should go on the assumption that if you tell your doctor or therapist something, it will show up in the clinical records and ICBC will eventually see it.
 This is because the doctor or therapist has a duty to ensure that everything significant is recorded in the clinical records.

-If ever questioned by ICBC or the defense lawyer on certain notations in the clinical records, you do not have to agree that you told the doctor or therapist the particular entry if you did not.
-We all know that everyone is human and errors will be made regularly especially when the doctor or therapist is running a very busy practice.
+If ever questioned by ICBC or the defense lawyer on certain notations in the clinical records, you do not have to agree that you told the doctor or therapist the entry if you did not.
+We all know that everyone is human, and errors will be made regularly especially when the doctor or therapist is running a very busy practice.